 by Sandy Swegel

 It may still be blistering hot, but gardeners, especially in Zone 5, are on the home stretch.
 Days are getting noticeably shorter.
-Much of the work of the year culminates in the next month as it’s time to bring the harvest home.
+Much of the work of the year culminates in the next month as it’s time to bring the harvest home so here are some end of season gardening tips.
 You have to pay extra attention in the next few weeks so you get the best harvest possible.

 Keep the water steady.